 The Permissions-Policy HTTP header replaces the existing Feature-Policy header for controlling delegation of permissions and powerful features.
 The header uses a structured syntax, and allows sites to more tightly restrict which origins can be granted access to features.
-This will be released in Really Simple SSL 4.1 before depracation.
+This will be released in Really Simple SSL 4.1 before deprecation.

 What is the Permissions Policy header

 The Permission Policy header is a security header that controls which browser features can be used.
-Besides implementing these rules for your own content it can also prevent external iframes from using these browser features, making it a powerful header to secure your site.
+Besides implementing these rules for your own content it can also prevent external iFrames from using these browser features, making it a powerful header to secure your site.

 Each directive can have one of these three values:

-- * (this feature is allowed for your entire site, including external iframes)
+- * (this feature is allowed for your entire site, including external iFrames)

-- self (this feature is allowed for content coming from your own domain, blocking this feature for external iframes)
+- self (this feature is allowed for content coming from your own domain, blocking this feature for external iFrames)

 - none (this feature is not allowed on your site at all)